jchristn/WatsonDedupe/README.md

 [nuget]:     https://www.nuget.org/packages/WatsonDedupe/
 [nuget-img]: https://badge.fury.io/nu/Object.svg

-Self-contained C# library for data deduplication in C# using Sqlite.
+Self-contained C# library for data deduplication using Sqlite.

 ## Help and Support
 Please contact me for any issues or enhancement requests!
 I'm at joel at maraudersoftware dot com.
 This is an early release and it works well, however, I need to spend more time on performance.